32° F

 Thanks to the internet and social media, the Horsetail Fall event has grown to attract thousands of people annually in search of this contemporary, au natural, phenomenon.

 According to Yosemite National Park, “This event attracts many visitors to a small area, causing traffic congestion, parking issues, safety concerns, and impacts to natural and cultural resources.”
-By enacting the reservation system during the weekends in February, they are hoping to mitigate some of the safety concerns and impacts to the park’s resources.
+In years without reservation systems, it is up to us to carefully steward the landscape as we gather to enjoy this special event.

 As crowds have grown during the day in recent years, some photographers are getting creative with their approach.
 With the rise in popularity in astrophotography, some photographers have succeeded in capturing the Horsetail Fall illumination by moonlight.